Summary. We uncover the true origin of the famous quotation of Azzam Pasha and consider what it means.

 In June 2011, an undergraduate student activist David Barnett, under a pseudonym, wrote to us that he had seen the Wikipedia discussion and would like a copy of the Arabic newspaper, which we provided.
 Soon afterwards, Barnett published an article with historian Efraim Karsh, claiming credit for the discovery [BK].
 They asserted that it proves Azzam's genocidal intentions.
 As befits the quality of their "research", they thought that the red box we drew around the article with Acrobat was a "special box" placed by the newspaper to emphasise the article.
 Karsh admits that the scan he published was obtained from us, but claims Barnett did the research independently.

 After Israeli historian Tom Segev published an article in Haaretz about this affair, Karsh published a response [EK] containing some severe distortions.
 He claims that I intentionally sent the newspaper scan first to a pro-Israeli researcher (himself).
 This is a lie; I actually sent it to an unknown person who was using a false name.
-He also says, correctly, that I refused co-authorship of his Middle East Quarterly article, but fails to mention that he only offered me co-authorship after his article had already appeared and Segev had exposed it.
-Middle East Quarterly is one of those pseudo-journals which exist to publish polemic rubbish that wouldn't be able to get into real journals.
+He also says, correctly, that I refused to have my name on his Middle East Quarterly article, but fails to mention that he only offered me co-authorship after his article had already appeared and Segev had exposed it.
+Co-authors are supposed to have a say in the content, which I was never offered.
+Middle East Quarterly is one of those pseudo-journals which exist to publish polemic rubbish that wouldn't be able to get into real journals, so I wouldn't like my name on it anyway.

 The article of Barnett and Karsh tries to perpetrate the myth about Azzam, spread by people like Karsh for nearly 60 years, by claiming the truth vindicates the myth when it is perfectly obvious that the myth is now refuted.
 The sad fact is that the claim always smelled terrible, and it only took a little work by a few amateur historians to discover why.